abigailjcampbell/doc-capstone-project/README.md

 ## Project Overview

 This project uses a neural netowrk to classify observed stellar objects into one of three classes: Star, Galaxy, or Quassar.
-Using the Sloan Digital Sky Survey, this model is trained to accurately identify objects observed in the night sky with
+Using the Sloan Digital Sky Survey, this model is trained to accurately identify objects observed in the night sky.

+A presentation of the results can be found in /pdfs/Final_Presentation_ACampbell.pdf

 ### Identifying objects in the night sky